JBrandonS/MLPNG/settings/settings.md

 - `r_min`, 1 : The minimum value of r to use in the simulation.
 - `r_max`, 50000 : The maximum value of r to use in the simulation.
+  - > See [Smith and Zaldarriaga 2011](https://arxiv.org/abs/astro-ph/0612571) table 2 for information on the r values used in the simulation.

 - `base_name` : Base name for the output files.
 This will be used to generate the output file names and is automatically generated based on settings if not provided.
 - `base_dir`, "data" : Base directory for the output files.
 It is recommend to put this on a performative file system.